 Influencing Speed

 Contrary to popular belief, soccer boot studs do not directly influence a player’s speed.
-While studs provide traction and stability, it is the player’s skill, technique, and physical attributes that primarily determine their speed on the field.
+While studs provide traction and stability, the player’s skill, technique, and physical attributes primarily determine their speed on the field.
 The design and type of studs can impact agility and maneuverability but are not the sole factor in determining a player’s speed.

 Preventing Injuries